Health and Safety

 - Staff will be encouraged to stay home if they are sick and parents to keep sick children home.

-- Prior to coming to school each school day, employees and students will be required to have their temperature taken at home.
+- Prior to coming to school each school day employees and students will be required to have their temperatures taken at home.
 (A fever is considered a temperature of 100F degrees or higher.)
-In addition to a temperature check, a daily health screening assessment must be completed.
-Employees will use an electronic screening system to manage screenings.
-For students' parents/guardians will complete the Daily COVID-19 Screening slip.
+In addition to a temperature check, a daily health screening assessment must be completed

 - Employees and parents and visitors will be required to certify “No” to all of the following in order to be permitted access to school buildings: